ma-github-account/Web-App-Employees-Database-with-React-Frontend/README.md

 The application is available here: https://www.michaldomain2.com/

+Technical Details:

+Backend - Frontend Connection

+The two sides communicate exclusively through a REST API.
+React never imports Python code; Python never imports JavaScript.
+The binding points are HTTP endpoints and, during development, a proxy rule.

+Django Templates & React Build

+There is exactly one Django template: the compiled React index.html.
+Django does not use its templating engine to generate HTML for end-users — it simply hands the pre-built React shell to the browser, and React takes over from there.

+Authentication Implementation

+Employees Database uses JWT (JSON Web Tokens) via djangorestframework-simplejwt.
+No cookies or sessions are involved in the API layer.
+The token is stored in localStorage on the client and sent as a Bearer header on every protected request.

 The folder contains two versions of application: basic one run locally and aws integrated.

 1.Basic version